Germany’s most charming small towns for a quiet weekend escape

 Unlike many historic towns, Görlitz escaped major destruction during World War II, which means the Gothic, Renaissance, and Baroque buildings here are the originals - not postwar reconstructions.
 The result is an old town that feels remarkably complete, every facade and detail a genuine piece of history.

-The Altstadt (Old Town) is compact, easy to explore on foot, and a joy for anyone who loves architecture.
+The Altstadt (Old Town) is small, easy to explore on foot, and a joy for anyone who loves architecture.
 Walk the quiet streets and you’ll spot intricate carvings above doorways, pastel-colored shutters, and wrought-iron balconies that have seen centuries of seasons.
 The Untermarkt and Obermarkt squares are the heart of the old city, lined with arcaded buildings and cafés where you can pause with a coffee and just take in the view.

 For a deep dive into the region’s cultural layers, the Silesian Museum offers thoughtful exhibits on the shared German, Polish, and Czech history of the area.
 It’s a reminder that Görlitz has always been a crossroads, and its identity is richer for it.